ashokkm04/viya_custom_context/README.md

 Process Response:

 After retrieving the AWS keys, the response is formatted as response.json.

-ConfigMap Logic
+## ConfigMap Logic
 The ConfigMap is structured to perform the following steps:

 1. Lambda Invocation:

-From the sidecar container, the Lambda function is invoked using the username, JWT token, and project name.
+From the sidecar container attached to compute pod, the Lambda function is invoked using the username, JWT token, and project name.
+These parameters are obtained from Kubernetes labels.

 2. Process Response JSON:

-The response.json from the Lambda invocation is processed.
+The response.json from the Lambda invocation is processed as required in this block(Logic is in config map).
 The AWS credentials are then written to a credentials file located in the /etc/.aws shared mount volume with compute.
 This setup enables the corresponding project user to access the S3 bucket.

 Policies and Roles

-Group Policies:
+## Group Policies:

 Group policies for each project can be created using a standard template policy (project_group_policy).
 Lambda Execution Role Policy:

-A specific policy (lambda_execution_role_permission) allows the Lambda function to execute and access secrets, along with its associated assume role policy.
+Lambda specific policy (lambda_execution_role_permission) allows the Lambda function to execute and access secrets, along with its associated assume role policy.

 Service Account Role Policy:

 This policy (service_account_role) provides the role necessary to invoke the Lambda function from the EKS cluster, which is enabled with IRSA/OIDC.
 The associated assume role policy is also defined.

+Enabling IRSA and linking the SA with above role is the key step for the cluster to get reqired access.
+ARN of this IAM role should be linked with SA annotation.  https://eksctl.io/usage/iamserviceaccounts/

 This project contains the implementation code for setting up SAS Viya custom context.
 Below are the instructions for creating the necessary AWS resources using AWS CLI commands.

-Prerequisites
+## Prerequisites

 Ensure you have the following:

 AWS CLI installed and configured with appropriate access rights.